Guide for Using Diffusion Indexes and Composite Indexes

 (Change rate for the current month 0.5 - Trend 0) / (Amplitude 0.2) =2.5.

-Then, the "composite normalized percentage change rate," Z, is calculated as follows, by averaging the normalized percentage change rates of Indicator A and B:
+Then, the "composite normalized percentage change rate," Z, is calculated as follows, by averaging the normalized percentage change rates of Indicators A and B:

 Z = (-2 + 2.5) / 2 = 0.25.

-Because Z is an absolute number with no dimension, it should be adjusted back to the percentage change of the original economic indicators by taking the following two steps: (1) the composite normalized percentage change Z is multiplied by the composite amplitude σ, which is obtained by averaging the amplitudes of Indicator A and B; and (2) the composite trend μ is added to the result of the step (1).
-The result of the two steps represents the composite " month to month percentage change " V. Then, the current month's composite index is obtained by multiplying V by the previous month's level of the composite index.
+Because Z is an average of "normalized" variables, it should be inversely transformed to recover amplitude and trend.
+The following two steps take place: (1) the composite normalized percentage change Z is multiplied by the composite amplitude σ, which is obtained by averaging the amplitudes of Indicator A and B; and (2) the composite trend μ is added to the result of step (1).
+The result of the two steps represents the composite "month to month percentage change" V. Then, the current month's composite index is obtained by multiplying V by the previous month's level of the composite index.
 Individual indicators' month-to-month percent change rate is calculated using a "symmetric percentage change."
-The symmetric percentage change uses for the denominator an average of the previous and current month values (mean value), instead of the previous month level, as in the ordinary calculation of month-to-month ratios.
+The symmetric percentage change uses for the denominator an average of the previous and current month values (mean value), instead of the previous month's level, as in the ordinary calculation of month-to-month ratios.
 When calculating the composite index based on V, the symmetric percentage change formula is used inversely.

 Composite index calculation flow and examples of values (when the composite index is constructed from two indicators)